Can I Get a Car Loan After Bankruptcy?

 If you don't have an existing credit account, consider applying for a secured credit card or another product designed specifically for those with poor credit or limited credit history.
 Use the account to purchase a few things each month and then pay the statement balance in full.

-Credit-builder apps can connect you with credit-building tools while offering you financial guidance.
+You can also review your credit report and dispute any errors.
+Credit-builder apps can connect you with credit-building tools.
 Kikoff is one of those apps.
-We don’t check your credit when you sign up, and if you’re approved, you’ll gain access to a credit line you can use to buy items in our online store.
-As you pay off those purchases over time, we report your payments to credit bureaus.
+We don't check your credit when you sign up, and if you're approved, you'll gain access to a credit line you can use to buy items in our online store.

 Ready to start rebuilding?